jjcanell77/LADP--EFC/Instructions.md

      public int Id { get; set; }
      public string Name { get; set; } = null!;

-     public List<ResourceTags> ResourceTags { get; } = [];  // One-to-Many relationship with ResourceTags
+     public List<FoodResource> FoodResource { get; } = [];  // Many-to-One relationship with ResourceTags
  }
 ```
-Now the table for BusinessHours table gives us a one-to-many relationship, because Each entry in the businessHours array would be a record in this table.
+[One-to-Many](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/one-to-many) relationships are used when a single entity is associated with any number of other entities.
+For example, a FoodResource can have many associated BusinessHours, but each BusinessHours is associated with only one FoodResource.

 - Should look something like:
 ```
 public class BusinessHours
 {
     public int BusinessHourId { get; set; }
-    public int FoodResourceId { get; set; }
-    public int DayId { get; set; }
+    public int FoodResourceId { get; set; }  // Required foreign key property public Day Day { get; set; } = null!; // One-to-One relationship with Day public string?
-    public string?
 OpenTime { get; set; }
     public string?
 CloseTime { get; set; }

-    public Day Day { get; set; } = null!; // Many-to-One relationship with Days public FoodResource FoodResource { get; set; } = null!; // Many-to-One relationship with FoodResource }
+    public FoodResource FoodResource { get; set; } = null!; // Required reference navigation to principal }
 ```
+[One-to-One](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/one-to-one) relationships are used when one entity is associated with at most one other entity.
+For example, a BusinessHours has one Day, and that Day belongs to a single BusinessHours.
 The Days table holds the day names ("Monday", "Tuesday", etc.), which can be used by many BusinessHours.
-It holds only one version of those days, and the BusinessHours table references the Days table using DayId.
+It holds only one version of those days, and the BusinessHours table references the Days table.

 - Should look something like:
 ```